chrisabrams/grimwire/README.md

 Highlights:

  - Modify and hot-swap Worker Servers in the session
+ - Do peer-to-peer Ajax and share sessions over WebRTC
  - Easily store private data and sync between devices with [Unhosted's remoteStorage API](http://remotestorage.io/)
  - Leverage a unified HTTP/REST interface (links, forms, and Ajax calls) for software running locally or remotely
- - Built entirely out of static assets &ndash; host with out-of-the-box Apache or GitHub Pages

-Planned Features:

- - P2P Ajax over WebRTC
- - Permissions layer to mediate all traffic

 ## How does it work?